MaxSultan/front-end-min/README.md

 # Documentataion

-resizer is a function that accepts an options object.
-The object has the following properties:
+resizer is a function that accepts 2 parameters: a file and an options object.

+### file
 file (required) -
 image url | image blob data | an image file if not added the functions fails immediately and returns an error.
 Currently only supports .jpeg and .png files

+### options object
+ The object has the following properties:

 aspectRatioPreserved (Boolean) --
 true|false